 Here are some basic supplies to stockpile that I’ve found to really cut back on the store trips:

 Cleaners/Soap: Laundry, Dishwasher & Dish Detergent, Household Cleaning Products

 Personal Hygiene: Shampoo, Toothpaste, Deodorant, Soap, Feminine Napkins, Toilet Paper

-These are items that no matter how much you stockpile, you’ll always use eventually.
+These are products that no matter how much you stockpile, you’ll always use eventually.
 Because there’s never any waste, it’s truly a successful frugal method.
 That can be harder to accomplish with food items (watching expiry dates).

 Know your prices and when something’s a good deal, plan on buying 10 or 12 of them.
-This is where maintaining a pricebook comes in handy.
-It’s super easy to go a year before buying more dish detergent and shampoo.
+This is where maintaining a pricebook comes in handy so you can be confident of making a big splurge when something’s 50% off or more.

-The problem is storage space.
+The problem with building up supplies is storage space.
 Finding a place to stash a few months worth of toilet paper can be tricky, but get creative and make room.
 Stack toilet paper under beds.
 Get yourself a big rubbermaid tub and fill it with deodorants and toothpaste and stick it in a closet.
 Fill a crate with liquid dish detergent and set it on a laundry room shelf.

 The other added benefit: Your monthly grocery bill is lower so you have the extra to continue stockpiling other items that are on sale.
 That’s always nice ;).
-True you’ve already paid for it with a big stockpile purchase initially, but it pays off a few months in and you’ll find yourself continuously well supplied in the items you need on a regular basis.
+True you’ve already paid for it with a big purchase initially, but it pays off a few months in and you’ll find yourself continuously well supplied in the products you need on a regular basis.